hariravichandran/ibridgepy2docker/README.md

 https://medium.com/@artur.klauser/building-multi-architecture-docker-images-with-buildx-27d80f7e2408

 ## Running on Windows
-Use the following docker commands to run on the windows command line:
+Use the following docker commands to build and run the container on the windows command line:

  ```docker build -t ibridgepy .```